HasturDev/beyondmd-test/README.md

 ./start/start.bat
 ```
 and the file will check for you.
 This is a work in progress and might not tell you if the proper npm packages are installed
+Ansible will not be able to install with this system because fcntl is not supported on windows systems

 - For Debian/Ubuntu systems, use:
 ```